 Tie the flowers to the crown and trim the ends of the twine.

 The flowers will withstand quite a lot of fluffing and prodding so feel free to mould them to shape once on the head.

 Images, twine and tutorial by emerald + ella

 Ms Gingham says: How cute!
 So summery and festive!

 I’m Jane Howard, the girl behind emerald + ella – an online shop and blog which encompass a world of beautiful, eclectic things.
 I’m also a recipe writer, food stylist, vintage collector, New Zealander, married to an Aussie boy, aspirational crafter, wine drinker, pulled pork sandwich lover and basically just a girl who likes pretty bits and pieces.

 I’ve had my eye on the beautiful handcrafted guestbooks at Lorgie and Me for quite some time – they’re beautifully unique with rustic charm.
 Naturally, I just had to ask Kamma to let us in on a few of her secrets, and she was kind enough to share them with us today!
 Read on to find out how Kamma started crafting her beautiful books, her inspiration and what her favourite wedding style is.

-What was your path to creating handmade items?
+What was your path to crafting handmade items?

 Where do you find inspiration?

-What is the most common question you get asked by couples?
+What is the most common question you are asked by couples?